Example: Go

 )

-call creates a local resource named deploy
+The local_resource() call creates a local resource named deploy.
+The second

 argument is the script that it runs.